craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 	- Weapon Damage Type (Piercing)

 #### Long Blade
-Long Blades are the most typical weapons of melee combat - from the longsword to the claymore, these blades are built to protect you and yours from the opposition.
+Long Blades are the most typical weapons of melee combat - from the shortsword to the claymore, these blades are built to protect you and yours from the opposition.

 A Long Blade Weapon Base has the following Tags;
 	- Size (Medium)